Twinklebear/Twinklebear.github.io-jekyll/_posts/2019-10-20-the-sbt-three-ways.md

 Things this should support:

+- need to account for the single stride param for each SBT group, right now it only does the alignment part.
 - adding/removing miss groups
 - adding/removing hit groups
 - changing the parameters for the different shader records